aHobowhosnameisu/Pandeloot-Wiki/Flags.md

 To see how to write flags, check the _syntax_ page!

-Flags are used to change what happens when an item is dropped or how it acts.
+Flags are used to change what happens when a drop is dropped or how it acts.
 The are multiple kinds of flags, the main ones are:

 * General Flag: Will always be executed
 * Player Flag: Will only execute if there is a player attached to the drops